Living Off-Campus

 First Steps

-• Amenities - what amenities would you like?
-Pool, gym, air conditioning, dishwasher?
+- Amenities - What amenities would you like?
+Pool, gym, dishwasher?

-• Leasing Requirements - You may need a cosigner and pay application fee.
+- Leasing Requirements - You may need a cosigner and pay an application fee.

 International Student Tip

-As an international student looking for off campus housing in the United States, it is important to establish credit prior to moving to the United States.
-Building credit will help you when it comes to apply and looking for off campus housing.
+- As an international student looking for off-campus housing in the United States, it is important to establish credit prior to moving to the United States.
+Building credit will help you when it comes to applying and looking for off-campus housing.
 Below are a few ways you can build credit prior to your move to the United States and your search for off-campus housing.

-2. Apply for and use a credit card for payments you already plan to pay on specific items.
+- Applying and using a credit card to pay for items you already plan on paying for

 Safety and Comfort